 A rooster’s crowing—why?

 Strangely, there’s seems to be no bird life around here—not even the ubiquitous sparrows.

 Techno playing loud in the front room, young kids dancing.
 When I watch them, eyes turned from the washing girls out the back to the dancing girls out the front, them twisting, they laugh hysterically when they catch me watching them.

 On our porch, two girls sell red fruit they’re collected somewhere, for 300 rupiah each.

 Erica and Starlet are in the backyard, washing, soaping, scrubbing by hand, where Lukey, Erica’s brother, stirs a massive cauldron of rice.

-Nearby, in the cupboard, where the pots are stored, a black and white cat sleeps—annoyed at being splashed as pots and plates are being washed.
+Nearby, in the cupboard, next to pots, a black and white cat sleeps—annoyed at being splashed as pots and plates are being washed.

 Oddly, it’s techno music that pervades across this quiet cluster of houses.